 Existing clinical research data show that most people produce antibodies against COVID-19 after vaccination, but no vaccine can be 100 per cent effective.
 Therefore, recipients will still need to comply with all the prevention and control requirements after vaccination, and take personal protective measures such as mask-wearing, frequent hand-washing, social distancing, and reducing group activities, it said.

-The local health insurance companies have introduced short-term accident insurance schemes to cover the costs of adverse reactions after COVID-19 vaccination, it said.
+It said that local health insurance companies have introduced short-term accident insurance schemes to cover the costs of adverse reactions after COVID-19 vaccination.

 Sinopharm is one of the five Chinese coronavirus vaccines approved by China for emergency use.
-However, none of the Chinese vaccines have received the World Health Organisation’s (WHO) approval yet.
+However, none of the Chinese vaccines have yet received the World Health Organisation’s (WHO) approval.
 The COVID-19 pandemic first emerged in the central Chinese city of Wuhan in December 2019.
 The highly-infectious disease has killed over 2,680,000 people and infected more than 121,196,000 across the world.

 Chinese Foreign Minister Wang Yi told the media here on March 7 that China has donated or is donating COVID vaccines to 69 developing countries and is exporting vaccines to 43 countries.